Jonahlahona/Dualsense-Chord-Keeper/README.md

 2. Extract the contents to a folder of your choice.
 3. Run `DualSenseChordKeeper.exe`.

+## Known Issues
+1. The notification shortcut doesn't work properly until you click on one of the corner options.
+I normally just click whatever is currently selected and it updates properly from then on.

 ## Portable Mode

 If you wish to run the program portably all you gotta do is put a new text file in the same folder as the .exe and run the program.
 A data folder should appear